aksfintechwork-rgb/Infinity_App/replit.md

 ## Overview

 This is an internal team communication platform for SUPREMO TRADERS LLP.
 It is a real-time chat application with role-based access control, supporting direct messaging, group conversations, file attachments, typing indicators, and a user management panel for administrators.
-The platform also includes a meeting calendar and video conferencing system, aiming to provide an efficient and professional communication tool.
+The platform also includes a meeting calendar with AI-powered summarization, video conferencing system, and comprehensive task management, aiming to provide an efficient and professional communication tool.

 ## User Preferences